| |

 No constructor, comparison operator, copy operation, move operation, swap

-operation, or member functions context
+operation, or member functions context,

-on these types shall exit
+on_work_started, and on_work_finished on these types shall exit

 via an exception.